enzo-project/enzo-e/.github/PULL_REQUEST_TEMPLATE.md

 <!--If your PR depends on another PR, please link to the PR here.-->

 <!--Is this a major change or addition?
 If so, these PRs require two reviewers.
 Please check here.-->
 [ ] This is a major change or addition.
-Will requires two reviewers.
+Will require two reviewers.

 ## PR Checklist

 <!-- Note that some of these check boxes may not apply to all pull requests -->
-- [ ] New features are documented, with docstrings and narrative docs.
+- [ ] New features are documented with narrative docs.
 - [ ] Adds a test for any bugs fixed.
 Adds tests for new features.

 <!--We understand that PRs can sometimes be overwhelming, especially as the